Dathix/publshr-demo/content/_index.md

 description = "Ananke: The last theme you'll ever need.
 Maybe." featured_image = "/images/gohugo-default-sample-hero-image.jpg"
 title = "A Hugo Demo"
 +++

-Welcome to my blog with some of my work in progress.
+Welcome to this blog with some of my work in progress.
 I've been working on this book idea.
 You can read some of the chapters below.